 Pooler has other museums as well as good recreation facilities.
 They include the chance to play golf or tennis.

-Stay in Pooler if This is a family holiday, and you need plenty to entertain the kids; Recreational options are important to you all; You don’t want to be right in the heart of the city.
+Stay in Pooler if This is a family holiday, and you need plenty to entertain the kids; Recreational options are important to you all; You want to stay near the Savannah/Hilton Head International Airport;

 The Historic District is the best place to stay in Savannah for first-time travelers due to its prime location.
 If you stay here, you will be located within easy access to attractions such as the River Street and City Market, as well as restaurants, bars, and shops.